Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 This will:
 - instantiate a Traefik instance using a Deployment
 - expose this Traefik instance on a public IP using a Service of type LoadBalancer
-- configure Traefik's entrypoints to listen to ports 80 (http) and 443 (https)
+- configure Traefik's entrypoints to listen to ports 80 (HTTP) and 443 (HTTPS)
-- redirect all http (port 80) traffic to the https entrypoint (port 443) using a RedirectScheme middleware
+- redirect all HTTP (port 80) traffic to the HTTPS entrypoint (port 443) using a RedirectScheme middleware
 - expose Traefik's dashboard on the `traefik` subdomain (e.g., `traefik.mywebsite.com`) using an IngressRoute, protected with a BasicAuth middleware (using the secret created above)
 - configure a Traefik certificate resolver to generate wildcard certificates on demand
 - create and use the wildcard TLS certificate (e.g., `*.mywebsite.com`) required by the dashboard IngressRoute

-Wait for a bit and get the public IP associated by GKE to the Traefik service:
+Wait for a bit and get the public IP associated by GKE to the Traefik Service:
 ```shell script
 kubectl -n traefik get services
 ```